wing5wong/artisan-whs-static/source/_for_parents/enrolments.md

 **Deliver to our school office:**

-Whanganui High School
+Whanganui High School\
-Purnell Street
+Purnell Street\
 Whanganui

-Enrolment Application Forms and supporting documentation for 2020 enrolments should ideally be received no later than the end of Term 2.
+Enrolment Application Forms and supporting documentation for 2021 enrolments should ideally be received no later than the end of Term 2.

 The School will respond to all applicants as soon as possible.